liudonghua123/delete-release-action/README.md

 Notice: *Must provide a valid release_name or release_id*

 If the provided `release_name` or `release_id` is not correct.
-This action will failed and log the detailed error message or just log the detailed error message if `suppress_errors` is true.
+This action will fail and log the detailed error message or just log the detailed error message if `suppress_errors` is true.

 ## Outputs